HarshikaSantoshi/MongoDB-PDBMS/README.md

 # Database Initialization Instructions

 ## Overview
-This repository includes a dump file that allows you to regenerate the MongoDB database used in this project.
+This repository includes a zip file that contains a dump file that allows you to regenerate the MongoDB database used in this project.
 Follow the steps below to initialize the database on your local environment.

 ## Prerequisites
 1. **MongoDB Installed:**